- December 2013 (1)

-The bible says we should judge a tree by the fruit that it bears, so for the sake of being biblically sound we will hold the biblical God to that same standard.
-To determine if the God of the Bible … Continue reading
+This Post is Part of Series of Post called Dissecting the Anatomy of God.
+Quick View: Table of Contents, The bible says we should judge a tree by the fruit that it bears, so for the sake of being biblically sound we … Continue reading

-This all together is a confusing topic to tackle, and somewhat difficult to explain or gather because of the way people/believers interpret the law and the bible.
-So in talking about God’s law we will actually be talking more about … Continue reading
+This Post is Part of Series of Post called Dissecting the Anatomy of God.
+Quick View: Table of Contents, This all together is a confusing topic to tackle, and somewhat difficult to explain or gather because of the way people/believers interpret the … Continue reading

 This is one the most highly regarded apologetic books in history.
 It is claimed to have turned atheist to Christians, and non-believers to believers.
 Considering the reputation of the book, it was a must read.
 C.S.
 Lewis has a literary … Continue reading

 Reblogged from Triangulations: Let’s start with a Bible quote and my coined definition: …Always be ready to give a defense to everyone who asks you a reason for the hope that is in you, with meekness and fear; — 1 … Continue reading